bombasticSlacks/Aspirant/Game/Vitomancer.md

 #### Dead Tongues
 You can speak to spirits and undead even if you wouldn't otherwise share a language.

-#### Holy Magic
-Your necromancy can appear heavenly/holy; this means it will not appear as perverse or evil to onlookers.

 ---
 ### Advanced